moclojer/moclojer/README.md

 ## 💻 dev environment

-We use git submodule for integration with the [**OpenAPI v3** specification](https://github.com/OAI/OpenAPI-Specification), you need to update the git submodule code.
+We use git submodule to integrate with [**OpenAPI v3** specification](https://github.com/OAI/OpenAPI-Specification), if you want to use it, you will need to update the git submodule code.

 ```
 git submodule update -f --init